-Jason Statham is to lads what 90s Leonardo DiCaprio was to hair: an inspiration, a savior, something that crept into popular culture unannounced at just the right time, as if to say, “I am what you needed all along, and you didn't even realize it.”
+Jason Statham is to lads what 90s Leonardo DiCaprio was to hair: an inspiration, a saviour, something that crept into popular culture unannounced at just the right time, as if to say, “I am what you needed all along, and you didn't even realise it.”

 Which, in my opinion, makes it all the more amazing that he cut his teeth as a greased up topless go-go dancer in 90s pop music videos.